 Climate changes will only cause the need for clean water to compensate for water shortages in summer months to increase.
 The various climate models present a picture of wetter winters and drier summers.
 All models indicate that summers will become drier.
 In most locations, the drier conditions will have an adverse impact on water quality: on the one hand because of internal salinisation caused by seepage and on the other as a result of external pollution, including pollution caused by salinisation when water from other areas is fed into the system.
 The deterioration of the quality of surface water will have a great impact on flora and fauna.

 Forms of seasonal storage

-Seasonal storage is an additional supply source: the water volume to be stored comes in addition to the volume realised for storing precipitation peaks in the water system.
+Seasonal storage is an additional additional facility: the water volume to be stored comes in addition to the volume realised for storing precipitation peaks in the water system.
 The extra volume can be realised by reserving more space for surface water or by permitting and designing for greater fluctuations in water levels.
 Greater fluctuations in water levels demand special attention when banks are designed.